Esadruhn/oneday/README.md

 1. Ray - train and serve a simple XGBoost model on a tabular dataset
 2. SQL - basic project using SQL commands (sqlite)
+3. EDA with SQL - more advanced project